-From the first experience with music class in pre-kindergarten through exploration of music, theater and dance in middle school and advanced performing arts courses in upper school, our curriculum is designed to broaden and deepen student perception and understanding of themselves and others.
+From the first experience with music class in Pre-Kindergarten through exploration of music, theater and dance in Middle School and advanced performing arts courses in Upper School, our curriculum is designed to broaden and deepen student perception and understanding of themselves and others.

 Middle School students explore improvisation and composition, musical form and design, and develop sight-reading skills.
 Choirs, String Ensembles and Band are integral.
 All students in fifth and sixth grades participate in one of the ensembles.
-Private individual and group instrumental lessons are available.
+Private individual and group instrumental lessons are also available.

 Upper School students can learn and participate in performance-based courses, academic music courses and extra-curricular activities for enrichment.
 Private music lessons in voice and all instruments are also available through the Adjunct Music Faculty for an additional fee.

-Focused on Upper School students, the Princeton Day school dance program offers classes for students of all levels of ability.
+Focused on Upper School students, the Princeton Day School dance program offers classes for students of all levels of ability.
 Beginning dancers explore a wide variety of dance forms and may enjoy guest artists from various cultures and countries including India, Bali, Haiti, Spain and others.
 More advanced students explore various ways of organizing dance into meaningful and communicative choreography.

 Courses strike the perfect balance between creative freedom and self-discipline, encouraging students to develop the skills and techniques needed for a confident performance as actors or technicians.

-Facilities include the 350-seat McAneny Theater, equipped with state-of-the-art digital lighting and sound equipment, a scene shop and a costume room.
+Facilities include the McAneny Theater, equipped with state-of-the-art digital lighting and sound equipment, a scene shop and a costume room.
 Visiting professionals frequently lend their expertise.

 The theater is augmented by a dance studio, a rehearsal room, and a full range of technical facilities, including digital lighting and sound equipment.